reactivemarkets/reactive-docker/README.md

-# Toolbox Test
+# Reactive Test

-This project provides Docker-based test-harnesses for Crossfire and Matchbox integration testing.
+This project provides Docker-compose files for:

+- Crossfire integration testing.
+- The Matchbox matching engine.

 ## Prerequisites

-To use these test-harnesses, you will need to obtain the following from the Reactive Markets support
-team:
+Please contact the [Reactive Markets support team](support@reactivemarkets.com) for:

-- latest Reactive FIX specification.
+- our latest Reactive FIX specification.
-- secure token for the Reactive container registry.
+- a container registry token.

 ## Container Registry

-Access to the Reactive container registry is available to customers and partners of Reactive Markets.
+Docker images are hosted in a private registry.
 Login to the Reactive container registry using the username and token provided by the support team:

 ```bash
 $ docker login -u <username> -p <token> registry.gitlab.com
 ```

-Please contact [support@reactivemarkets.com](mailto:support@reactivemarkets.com) if you unable to access the registry with the token provided.

-## Container Commands
+## Docker Commands

+Docker-compose files are available in the crossfire and matchbox sub-directories.

 Run the Docker compose `up` command to create and start all containers: